Chaos of Particle Motion near the Black Hole with Quasi-topological Electromagnetism: Geodesic motion of neutral particles

-\eea We want to explore the relationship between the circular time-like geodesic motion's Lyapunov exponent $\lambda_c$ and ``maximal'' Lyapunov exponent $\lambda_s$ defined from a static equilibrium, so we plot figures of $\lambda_c^2$ and $\lambda_s^2$ in the region where the circular geodesic motion exists. \\ For the RN black hole, as we show in \mpref{cRN}, $\lambda_c^2$ decreases monotonically from the innermost circular orbit until it becomes 0 at the innermost stable circular orbit, the circular time-like geodesic motion can only exist beyond the innermost stable circular orbit.
-Compared with RN black hole, the black hole given by \textbf{Case 2-1} has the similar evolution trend of $\lambda_c^2$ in \mpref{c21c} with $r>12.4354$, but in the \mpref{c21b}, there is $\lambda_c^2 < 0$ corresponding to the existence of the stable circular time-like geodesic orbit in the range of $6.14209<r<6.44301$ where is closer to the horizon than in \mpref{c21c}.
-We guess that this special property of \textbf{Case 2-1} having a Newtonian potential equilibrium position allows it to have a stable circular time-like geodesic closer to horizon.
+\eea We want to explore the relationship between the circular time-like geodesic motion's Lyapunov exponent $\lambda_c$ and ``maximal'' Lyapunov exponent $\lambda_s$ defined from the static equilibrium, so we plot figures of $\lambda_c^2$ and $\lambda_s^2$ in the region where the circular geodesic motion exists.

+Firstly, we focus on the stability of circular motion which can be expressed by $\lambda_c^2$.
+For the RN black hole, as we show in \mpref{cRN}, $\lambda_c^2$ decreases monotonically from the innermost circular orbit until it becomes zero at the innermost stable circular orbit, the circular time-like geodesic motion can only exist beyond the innermost stable circular orbit.
+In \mpref{cCase1}, $\lambda_c^2$ in \textbf{Case 1} has a similar behavior as in RN black hole.
+For the black hole in \textbf{Case 2-1}, the circular geodesic motion exists in three discontinuous range: $2.19387<r<2.84801$, $6.14209<r<6.44301$ and $r>12.4354$.
+As shown in \mpref{c21a}, the circular motion is always unstable.
+But in the \mpref{c21b}, there is $\lambda_c^2 < 0$ corresponding to the existence of the stable circular time-like geodesic orbit in the range of $6.14209<r<6.44301$ which is closer to the horizon than in \mpref{c21c}.
+Compared with RN black hole, the black hole given by \textbf{Case 2-1} has a similar evolution trend of $\lambda_c^2$ in \mpref{c21c} with $r>12.4354$.
+From \mpref{c21b} and \mpref{c21c}, it seems to be a stable circular orbits closer to the horizon.
+We guess that this special property of \textbf{Case 2-1} has a Newtonian potential equilibrium position that allows it to have a stable circular time-like geodesic closer to the horizon.
+For \textbf{Case 2-2} in \mpref{cCase2-2}, the circular orbits are unstable.
+In \mpref{cCase2-3}, the behavior of $\lambda_c^2$ is similar to that of RN black hole.